magicicada/simple_epi_calculations/basic_arriving_student_calculations/README.md

 5. The antibody prevalences are from a moment in time, and I have not modelled any further accumulation nor any decay of antibodies.
 6. I have only included students domiciled in English regions, or in Wales or Scotland.

-I want to especially repeat one of those: recently, news reports have suggested that prevalence is highest in the UK in young people.
-I have used estimates from the general population.

 **Next steps:**

-- I am planning to expand this work in several ways, including incorporating international students and UK students not from England, Wales, or Scotland, incorporating information at a finer geographic scale or including better prevalence estimates when they become available, etc.
 - Because students will shortly have returned to universities, this calculation will soon no longer be useful.
 I am planning to repurpose this work to calculate the reverse: how much out-going infection from universities to out-of-term addresses we might expect should students leave their university address.